Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Mornington - East, placing the area among the bottom 25% of areas assessed nationally

-Compared to Greater Melbourne, Mornington - East has significantly less development activity, 59.0% below the regional average per person, which typically reinforces demand and pricing for existing dwellings.
-This activity is also lower than the national average, indicating market maturity and possible development constraints.
-New building activity comprises 61.0% detached houses and 39.0% medium and high-density housing, expanding the range of medium-density options to cater to various price brackets from traditional family housing to more affordable compact alternatives.
-This represents a shift from the area's existing housing composition, currently 87.0% houses, suggesting decreasing availability of developable sites and reflecting changing lifestyles' need for diverse, affordable housing options.
-With around 451 people per dwelling approval, Mornington - East shows a developed market.
-Population forecasts indicate that Mornington - East will gain 1,676 residents by 2041.
+In terms of commercial development, $3.9 million worth of approvals have been recorded this financial year.
+Compared to Greater Melbourne, Mornington - East has significantly less development activity, 59.0% below the regional average per person.
+This constrained new construction typically reinforces demand and pricing for existing dwellings.
+New building activity shows a mix of housing types: 61.0% detached houses and 39.0% medium and high-density housing.
+This shift from the area's current housing composition (87.0% houses) indicates decreasing availability of developable sites and reflects changing lifestyles and demand for diverse, affordable housing options.
+With around 451 people per dwelling approval, Mornington - East demonstrates a developed market.

 Frequently Asked Questions - Development